burlresearch/ansible-webmin/README.md

 ## Our First Playbook

 In order to create our first playbook [the naïve but] quickest way is to literally just start scripting.
-The following snippet will actually perform all the steps we need to do to install webmin on a fresh machine:
+The following snippet will actually perform all the steps we need to do to install Webmin on a fresh machine:

 > vim webmin.yml